10 Unexpected Side Effects Of Peppermint Tea

 Woman helping son with a nebulizer at home due to breathing difficulties

 Peppermint tea is considered to be very strong for small children and babies.
-It might cause breathing difficulties and a burning sensation in the mouth.
+Research found that peppermint oil may cause breathing difficulties and a burning sensation in the mouth (8) (9).
 It is better to consult your doctor before giving it to your infants and children.
 No matter the temptation, avoid giving even small doses of peppermint tea to your child.

 7. Drug Interactions